loganswartz/vim-squint/README.md

 " specified in this or other commands, the group name used is 'default'.

 :Squint <regex> [<group name> [<squint group name>]]
 " A more convenient form of SquintRegex.
-This embeds the provided regex into " another that will make it match the whole line, so you don't have to make " your regexes match the whole line yourself.
-All other behavior is identical " to SquintRegex.
+This embeds the provided " regex into another that will make it match every line that does " not match the regex.
+All other behavior is identical to SquintRegex.
+" Effectively, this makes it so that only things matching your regex stand out.

+:ISquint <regex> [<group name> [<squint group name>]] " Same as :Squint, but hide all lines that have a match to the regex in them.

 :Unsquint [<group name>]
 " Remove a squint group.
 If a group is not specified, it uses the default group.